gmdsi/GMDSI_notebooks/docs/part2/freyberg_ies_2_localization.md

 Right then, let's get started and add some localization.
 The obvious stuff is temporal localization - scenario parameters can't influence historic observations (and the inverse is true) so let's tell PEST++IES about this.
 Also, as discussed, should porosity be adjusted at all given the observations we have?
 (Not for history matching, but yes, it should be adjusted for forecast uncertainty analysis.)

 This involves several steps:
- - identify parameer names or parameter group names to specify in the matrix
+ - identify parameter names or parameter group names to specify in the matrix
  - identify observation names to specify in the matrix
  - construct a template matrix from the names
  - assign values to elements of the matrix for each parameter/observation pair